 This clause determines who owns the work.
 There are two standard approaches:

-Licensed use: The freelancer retains ownership and grants the client a license to use the work.
-This is more common for photographers, illustrators, and designers who license work for specific uses.
+The freelancer retains ownership and grants the client a license to use the work for specific purposes.
+Common for photographers, illustrators, and designers who license work per use.

-Critical detail: Always tie IP transfer to payment.
-If the client does not pay in full, they do not own the work.
+Why it matters: Always tie IP transfer to payment.
+If the client does not pay in full, they should not own the work.
+This single clause is the strongest incentive for timely payment you can include.

 5. Confidentiality